How to Travel in the new world of Post COVID-19 / Coronavirus

 4) Use this Cool Tool!!

-Flash forward to last week and I stumble upon an ad for that very device (Non-Contact Door Opener and Stylus) and about fell off my chair.
+Flash forward a few months and I stumble upon an ad for that very device (Non-Contact Door Opener and Stylus) and about fell off my chair.
 This thing is awesome!
 It hangs on your keychain and you use it to touchlessly (is that a word?) open doors, push buttons and even use public touch screens.
 That’s right, all with no touchy!
 Since mom won’t give up hers from the MGM I’ve since ordered this full set. 😊 I’m pretty sure these things have been around for years but are just now taking off like gangbusters.

 5) Travel Laundry Soap

 Personally, I recommend traveling with travel soap for many reasons.
-But, in the new world of COVID-19 / Coronavirus I double recommend them.
+But, in the new world of COVID I double recommend them.
 Triple even.

 You can also get them in 3 forms – tiny liquid packets, a nifty soap bar (a little goes a LONG way!) and cool little soap sheets.
 Each one can be used in the bathroom sink at any hotel or room share.
 I suggest washing your masks every night and hanging them to dry so it’ll be fresh and ready for the next day.

-All in all, it’s a brave new world my friends and only the prepared will prosper.
+All in all, it’s a brave new world my friend and only the prepared will prosper.
 Or, something like that.
-For me, I’m not going to let a few germs stop me from my Quilty adventures!
+For me, I’m not going to let a few germs stop me from my Quilting travel adventures!
 As long as you take a few basic precautions and stay 6 feet apart, we’ll all get through this together.

 Disclosure: Please note that some of the links above may be affiliate links.
 When you click and purchase an item I earn a commission at NO additional cost to you.
 I only recommend products and companies I personally use and/or have researched.
 The income raised goes to keeping the site community supported and ad free.